⚠️ We are currently updating our 2020/21 tax guidance across the website

 What business expenses are allowable?

-All revenue (trading) expenses must have been incurred “wholly and exclusively” for the purposes of the business to be allowable for tax purposes.
+All revenue (trading) expenses must have been incurred “wholly and exclusively” for the purposes of running the business to be allowable for tax purposes.
 This means that the costs must be incurred while actually performing the business or trying to attract more business.
 There are special rules for pre-trade expenses.

 A capital expense is usually a larger item of expenditure incurred to purchase an asset that you would expect to use in the business for a reasonable period of time and which you would expect to have an enduring benefit for the business.
 There is no fixed time set out in law, but you would expect that asset to last for longer than a year, for example a computer or office shelving.

 To exclude the expenses that are not allowable you might need to make some adjustments to the profit shown in your accounts.
-See ‘how do I work out my taxable profits? for more information.
+See How do I work out my taxable profits? for more information.

-HMRC's helpsheet HS222 'How to calculate your taxable profits' contains a useful table of the most common allowable and disallowable expenses.
+HM Revenue & Customs' (HMRC) helpsheet HS222 How to calculate your taxable profits contains a useful table of the most common allowable and disallowable expenses.

-We provide some additional information on the page ‘further comments on business expenses’.
+We provide some additional information on the page Further comments on business expenses.

 You will generally need to tell HMRC about your allowable expenses when you complete your tax return.
-Whether you have to tell them just your total expenses or list your actual expenses depends on your turnover and other circumstances.
+Whether you have to tell them just your total expenses or list your actual expenses depends on your turnover (sales) and other circumstances.

 You need only enter the total figure of your business expenses in the self-employment short version Supplementary Pages SA103S.
-However make sure you keep details of the expenses you claim in case HMRC make enquiries into your tax return.
+However, make sure you keep details of the expenses you claim in case HMRC make enquiries into your tax return.

 The disallowable expenses should be totalled.

-|Hours of business use per month||2016 to 2017 flat rate per month|
+|Hours of business use per month||2019/20 and 2020/21 flat rate per month|

 |25 to 50||£10*|